xfbs/tmux-rs/README.md

 # NEXT
 - I suspect that linking is shadowing some broken rust implementations, and maybe when compiling with rust the rust implementation is preferred
+  - it's interesting I notice differences in behavior between debug and release for this
 - improve imsg and imsg buffer implemnentation

 # TODO